Limber (dessert)

 A limber is a frozen ice pop originating in Puerto Rico.
 It is made in different flavors.

 Limber is derived from the Spanish pronunciation of pilot Charles Lindbergh's last name.
 According to local lore, Lindbergh arrived in Puerto Rico in 1928 and was greeted with a frozen juice that later was referred to as limbers.

 Limbers are frozen in cups without a stick.
 They often include a frozen sweet, like cream, and fruit juice.
 Syrups can also be used.
-Traditional flavors include parcha, tamarind, pineapple, and coconut.
+Traditional flavors include parcha (passionfruit), tamarind, pineapple, and coconut.
 Limbers are eaten by squeezing the bottom of the cup to push the pop out.
 They can also be prepared in bags.